-8.0 Review Process
+9.0 Review Process

 The Plan will be reviewed annually to ensure that it is still relevant to the Council's needs.
-However the individual plans for each service will be subject to review every six months to ensure that information on service functions and contact details are kept up to date.
-The high risks and priority services will also be re-assessed annually.
+However, the individual plans for the services will be subject to review every six months to ensure that information on service functions and contact details are kept up to date.
+All plans require sign off from a member of SMT (Senior management Team)